nmushegian/minicash-wikidocs/pages/learning.md

 		- The minicash codebase and auxiliary tooling make use of a small DSL and JAMS, a minimalist almost-plain-text data format.
 Both of these are extremely simple grammars and can be used as initial examples of how to write parsers.
 	- Distributed systems
 		- POW is arguably the simplest consensus protocol, so students can spend less time debugging consensus and more time designing engines for p2p protocols.
-		- If they don't want to use POW, then using a threshlet made out of a chain of minicash transactions is another minimalist alternative
+		- If they don't want to use POW, then using a threshlet made out of a chain of minicash transactions is another minimalist alternative that lets students focus on the *fundamental* problems of protocol design rather than dealing with the headaches of making distributed systems primitives from scratch.
+Whether your protocol fails to achieve consensus because of network issues or because of fundamentally incorrect sync logic is an important distinction that confuses many developers.
+	-
+	-
+	-
+	-
 	-
 	-
 -